 National parks are not just for summertime.
 The United States national park system offers so much diversity—climates range from tropical to subarctic, and from arid deserts to lush rainforests—that in every month of the year you can find a park worth visiting.
-Here are recommendations from Trusted Travel Experts Marty Behr and Mark Campbell, who specialize in travel to U.S. national parks:
+Here are recommendations from Trusted Travel Expert Marty Behr, who specializes in travel to U.S. national parks:

 January: Yellowstone National Park, Wyoming, Montana, and Idaho

 This usually crowded park is almost deserted in winter, so services are quite limited, but the wildlife viewing is amazing, and the steam and ice create stunning scenes.
 You can go cross-country skiing, showshoeing, and riding in snowmobiles or heated snow coaches.
 If you don’t score a room at the one hotel inside Yellowstone that’ll be open this winter, you can visit on a day trip from Jackson, Wyoming.

 Related: Insider’s Guide to Yellowstone

 February: Saguaro National Park, Arizona

 This park’s two sections—the Tucson Mountain District and the Rincon Mountain District—lie in the Sonoran Desert to the west and east, respectively, of the city of Tucson.
 The weather there is not as extreme in winter, when daytime temperatures range from the low 50s to the high 70s (it can get up to triple digits in summer).
 Explore its trails by foot or horse to see the continent’s largest cacti, the namesake of the park.